ahawkins/raa-screencast/steps.md

     test case to keep things moving.
   * Now let's move on sending the data and getting this thing to pass. let's take a stab at filling this in and run the tests.
+  * Crap!
+What the hell is going on?
+Where is this 500 error coming from?
+Sinatra can tell us, but we haven't told it so.
+Sinatra relies on the `RACK_ENV` variable to configure test mode correctly.
+When the environment is test, sintra will raise errors so it's easier to debug all the failures.
+Just dump the assignment into `test_helper.rb`.